Last updated on August 30th, 2023

 There are many ways how to visit Sirince.
 You can go on your own, using public transportation, rent a car, buy a tour online in advance, or on spot in a hotel where you are staying in Kusadasi.
 A few companies also sell tours directly on the streets of Kusadasi and Selcuk.

 We felt pretty happy reaching Sirince by car and then exploring it at our own pace.
-However, I did prior research and read lots of facts about this village and history.
+However, I did prior research and read lots of facts about this village and its history.
 It was definitely helpful to understand where we were, not just look at pretty houses and take photos.
 So if you plan to go without a tour, I really want to encourage you to learn the historical part.

 GetYourGuide, for example, has more options with departure points from Kusadasi and Izmir.
 They also offer to combine a visit to Ephesus and Sirince.
 Viator offers a tour from the cruise ship but there are no decent options that would include a visit to Sirince Village.

 The only tip I would like to give is to look for tours that offer at least a few hours in Sirince.
 Some companies offer a combined tour to Ephesus and Sirince with only an hour or so in the village.
 That’s not enough time.

 As with the places to eat, Sirince village also has a wide selection of hotels for any budget.
 But I’d like to share only 3 hotels with you where we considered staying.
 I saw photos of these hotels on Instagram a long time ago and put a checkmark on my google map for the future stay.
 They are all simply gorgeous, look very authentic, and offer the best quality and views.

 Sihirbazin Evi – a fantastic budget-friendly hotel in the old building which was restored and today offers beautiful comfortable rooms, a lovely design, and a patio with panoramic views.
 The building is a traditional Greek mansion with an Ottoman-style interior.
 Breakfast is included in the price which is around $50 per night for a room for 2 people.
 Check prices and availability here.